Khazoda/basic-weapons/Mod Description.md

 Basic Weapons adds **5** new weapon types of every vanilla tool material _(Wood, Stone, Iron, Gold, Diamond, Netherite)_ to complement the existing sword and axe in Minecraft.
 Each weapon is balanced around damage, attack speed, crafting costs and special effects. _If you have Better Combat installed, the weapons are also balanced around attack reach, number of enemies hit, and combos._

 ![Divider](https://github.com/Khazoda/basic-weapons/blob/Web-Assets/description_common/showcase.png?raw=true)
-Weapons should feel _unique, powerful, easy to use_ and _fair._ Please take a look at this high level overview of each weapon:
+Weapons should feel _unique, powerful, easy to use_ and _fair._ I made Basic Weapons because I was looking around for weapon mods that would fit seamlessly into vanilla gameplay, and didn't quite find what I was looking for.
+I hope that in creating Basic Weapons, I've made that search a little easier for those of you who've had a similar experience.

+This high level overview should give you an idea of what each weapon is good and bad at:

 | Weapon         | Damage | Speed     | Baseline Effect      |
 | -------------- | ------ | --------- | -------------------- |